setr/LiveStream/README.md

 Optionally start up an HLS/Dash feed instead (or alongside?)
 RTMP, and I guess a webpage to go with it.

 FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because it checks if video is a valid file)

+Only accept streams from ip address that ran this script, or from a list of given IP's.